Endocarditis is a rare condition that involves inflammation of the heart lining, heart muscles, and heart valves.

 It is twice as common in men as in women.
 In the United States, over 25 percent of cases affect people aged 60 years or above.

-Studies suggest that endocarditis affects at least 4 in every 100,000 people each year, and that the number is increasing.
+Studies suggest that endocarditis affects at least

 The main course of treatment is antibiotics, but sometimes surgery is necessary.